Raga language: Phonology

-In this article, the sounds and (like the ng of 'singer' and 'finger', respectively), which are written n̄ and ḡ in standard orthography, are written ng and ngg.
+The sounds and (like the ng of 'singer' and 'finger', respectively), which are written n̄ and ḡ.
 G is typically pronounced like the ch in Scottish "loch".

-Prenasalization of the voiced plosives, such that b becomes mb (always voiced) and d becomes nd, occurs when the preceding consonant is nasal (m, n or ng).
+Prenasalization of the voiced plosives, such that b becomes mb (always voiced) and d becomes nd, occurs when the preceding consonant is nasal (m, n or n̄).
 Thus mabu "rest" is pronounced mambu.

 V, vw are labiodental, unlike in Apma to the immediate south, where they are bilabial /[β, w]/.
 Descriptions describe v as /[v]/ and g as /[x]/ more commonly than as /[f]/ or /[ɣ]/, but there is evidently some variation.

 can be in free variation with a trill /[r]/.

 Raga has the five basic vowels //i, e, a, o, u//.
 Vowels are not generally distinguished for length.

 Word roots in Raga nearly always end with a vowel.
-However, word-final vowels are often dropped within phrases, so that, for example, tanga "basket" and maita "white" combine to make tang maita "white basket".
+However, word-final vowels are often dropped within phrases, so that, for example, tan̄a "basket" and maita "white" combine to make tan̄ maita "white basket".

 Stress occurs on the penultimate syllable of a word.